systemslab/popper-paper/paper/paper.md

 introspect, making difficult to build upon existing work; and packaging does not explicitly capture validation criteria.

+### Data Analysis Ad-hoc Approaches

+A common approach to analyze data is to capture CSV files and manually paste their contents into Excel or Google Spreadsheets.
+This manual manipulation and plotting lacks the ability to record important steps in the process of analyzing results, such as the series of steps that took to go from a CSV to a figure.
+While available (if the spreadsheet is public), it is not immediately clear what a researcher did.

 ### _Eyeball_ Validation

 Assuming the reader is able to recreate the environment of an